hmarr/codeowners-rs/README.md

 [![docs.rs](https://img.shields.io/badge/docs.rs-codeowners--rs-blue?logo=docs.rs)](https://docs.rs/codeowners-rs)
 [![CI](https://github.com/hmarr/codeowners-rs/actions/workflows/ci.yml/badge.svg)](https://github.com/hmarr/codeowners-rs/actions/workflows/ci.yml)

+## Highlights

+- Processes large, complex CODEOWNERS files quickly by constructing an NFA from the set of rules.
+Rather than matching each rule against each path, the NFA is traversed once for each path.
+The CLI tool also parallelizes path matching.
-Includes a fast, hand-written parser for CODEOWNERS files.
+- Includes a fast, hand-written parser for CODEOWNERS files.
 The resulting parse tree includes comments and byte offsets for all syntax components, making it suitable for writing syntax highlighters or providing syntax-aware diagnostic information.

-The matcher works by building an NFA from the rules, which makes this library highly performant for large rulesets and matching large numbers of paths.

 ## Example usage